 This version of the document currently provides detailed guidelines for implementation of 5G using Option 3, reflecting the initial launch strategy being adopted by multiple operators.
 However, as described in "GSMA Operator Requirements for 5G Core Connectivity Options" there is a need for the industry ecosystem to support all of the 5G core connectivity options (namely Option 2, Option 4, Option 5 and Option 7) in addition to Option 3.
-As a result, this document will be updated during 2019 to provide guidelines for all 5G deployment options.
+As a result, this document will be updated to provide guidelines for all 5G deployment options.
+Implementation Guideline for Option 2 has been completed and available publicly.

 Note: The topics listed in this document is not exhaustive and is open to suggestion/contribution by any company.
 Please contact futurenetworks@gsma.com